 #4 – Include return instructions in every package.

 Don’t let your website be the only place you provide buyers with detailed return instructions.

 Even though your policy should be easy to find on your site, not all buyers will check there.
 Some aren’t tech savvy.
 Others just don’t want to spend the time looking for it.

-Letting buyers feel like you have their back in the event of them needing a return, and that you’re going to make it easy on them, will establish buyer trust.
-In an online world where eRetail lacks the face-to-face “hello” of brick and mortar shopping, buyer trust is how we steward repeat customers.
+Letting buyers feel like you have their back in the event of a return, will establish trust.
+In a world where ecommerce lacks the face-to-face “hello” of brick and mortar shopping, buyer trust is how we steward repeat customers.
 A transparent, easy-to-follow and readily available return policy yields greater brand loyalty, and that means more sales.

 Editor’s Note: This blog post was originally published January 2016 and was updated in July 2020 to reflect more accurate and relevant information.